Worms in Dogs - How to Recognise and Treat Them?

 Understanding Worms in Dogs

 Worms in dogs are often contracted through ingestion of contaminated substances.
-This could be from soil, water, food, or from feces.
-Worms in dog poop are a common source of contamination, particularly in environments where dogs have easy access to sniffing or consuming feces from other animals.
-This is why it’s crucial to monitor your dog’s outdoor activities and ensure they avoid areas where they might come into contact with potentially contaminated feces.
+This could be from soil, water, food, or from faeces.
+Worms in dog poop are a common source of contamination, particularly in environments where dogs have easy access to sniffing or consuming faeces from other animals.
+This is why it’s crucial to monitor your dog’s outdoor activities and ensure they avoid areas where they might come into contact with potentially contaminated faeces.

 How Do Dogs Get Worms?